 These requirements do not apply to all employees; certain types of workers are exempted from the overtime pay requirement.
 Which types of workers are exempt differs between state and federal law.
 Employees should consult an employment lawyer for help determining whether they are eligible for overtime pay.

 In general, neither New Jersey nor federal law requires employers to provide employees with meal breaks or other breaks during the workday.
 However, if employees are allowed to take breaks of up to 20 minutes, those breaks must be paid.

 Wage and hour violations often result in so little loss to each individual employee that the costs of pursuing a claim outweigh the benefits.
 But most of the time, if your employer is cheating you out of pay, it’s doing the same to your coworkers.

 Class actions combine employees who have suffered the same type of harm into a large group of plaintiffs, who then sue together.
 A few people are chosen as class representatives to challenge the policy or practice of an offending employer.

 This enables employees to hold wrongdoing employers accountable even in cases where pursuing an individual recovery would result in damages too small to make a lawsuit feasible.
 The law allows class actions as long as the legal and factual basis of the claim is the same for all class members.

-Our firm can pursue recovery through a class action for wage and hour law violations of all types throughout New York and New Jersey.
-Contact our office to speak to an employee rights attorney about wage and hour law violations and the possibility of a class action lawsuit.
+Our firm can pursue recovery through a class action for wage and hour law violations of all types throughout New Jersey.
+Contact our office to speak to an employee rights attorney about wage and hour law violations and the possibility of a class-action lawsuit.